Timely Geographic Access to Blood Banking Facilities: A Pan-India Modeling Study

 Results

 In 2024, India had 5685 BBFs, averaging 4.16 facilities per million people.
 Median travel times to the nearest BBF were 35.25 minutes by motorized transport and 253.27 minutes by walking.
-For APCs, 93.86% of people were within 60 minutes by motorized transport of their nearest BBF, while 16.21% were within 30 minutes by walking.
-There were large differences in APCs between districts across states and notable rural-urban disparities.
+For APCs, 93.86% of people were within 60 minutes of their nearest BBF by motorized transport, while 16.21% were within 30 minutes by walking.
+There were large differences in APCs across districts and states, with notable rural-urban disparities.

 Discussion

 Access to blood banking facilities in India exhibits geographic disparities, with the northeastern and island Union Territories with prolonged median travel times and low APC values.
 Rural areas are disproportionately adversely affected.
-Future efforts should focus on using timely geographic access data for strategic infrastructure planning and resource allocation to enhance healthcare equity.
+Future efforts should focus on using timely geographic access data to inform strategic infrastructure planning and resource allocation, enhancing healthcare equity.